lotov/lcode3d/docs/technicalities/offsets.rst

 is the path from ``prev.x_offt`` to ``new_state.x_offt``.
-Several ``x_offt`` additions are performed and rolled back at each :math:`\xi`-step, but only two kinds of them persist, all of them residing in :func:`move_smart`:
+Several ``x_offt`` additions are performed and rolled back at each :math:`\xi`-step, but only two kinds of them persist, both residing in :func:`move_smart`:

 1. ``x_offt += px / (gamma_m - pz) * xi_step_size`` does no mixing with the coordinate values, and